matwerber1/aws-alexa-smart-home-demo/docs/05a-esp32-parts-list.md

 As you can see, 5V with a 100 Ohm resistor puts us right around (what I think?) is a common max rating (~20-30 mA) for common hobbyist LEDs.

-Now, I could increase the resistance to bring amps down on 5V, but the reason I chose 3.3V is that the push button I use in this project causes the input voltage to flow to an input pin on the ESP32 when the button is pressed... and I read that it **is generally not safe to use a 5V input to the ESP32 (and similar board) GPIO input pins**.
+Now, we could use 5V and just increase the resistance to bring down the amps, but the reason I chose 3.3V is that the push button I use in this project causes the input voltage to flow to an input pin on the ESP32 when the button is pressed... and I read that it **is generally not safe to use a 5V input to the ESP32 (and similar board) GPIO input pins**.
 By keeping my LEDs on 3.3V, I can just deal with one voltage for everything and keep the wiring more simple.

 ### DHT11 Temperature/Humidity Sensor

 I followed this [Adafruit guide](https://learn.adafruit.com/dht?view=all), which calls for a 10K Ohm resistor.
 It says that the DHT11 works with 3.3 - 5V, but sometimes 3.3V might not be enough, in which case you can do 5V (also with a 10K Ohm resistor).
+At least for my DHT11, 3.3V seems to work just fine.

 ### Push-button to Change Thermostat Mode

 One of the parts kits I bought came with the same type of buttons [described in this Tumblr guide](https://tymkrs.tumblr.com/post/19734219441/the-four-pin-switch-hooking-it-up).
 Refer to the guide for wiring instructions.
 It's ok if you have a different type of button... it just may require slightly different wiring.
+Again, I used a 10K Ohm resistor per guidance at https://learn.sparkfun.com/tutorials/pull-up-resistors/all.